-Help 80

-Preferences 81

-General Settings 81

-Scrolling Controls 81

-Preview Background Color 81

-Accent Color 81

-Application Language 81

-Legacy Browse Tab 81

-Show Folder Previews 82

-Check for Update on Launch 82

-Default Browse Location 82

-Files 82

-What to Edit 82

-Sidecar Options 82

-Treat RAW+JPG Pairs as a Single Photo 82

-Apply Lens Correction to Raw Files 83

-Disable Base Corrections on Raw Files 83

-Plug-Ins 83

-Photoshop 83

-Lightroom 83

-System 84

-Memory Usage

-Scratch Folder Location

-Performance 84

-Services 84

-PART 1: ON1 RESIZE 2021 OVERVIEW

-ON1 Resize 2021 is a professional-quality resizing tool that also incorporates a complete photo organizer.
+Edit Menu 81

+Album Menu 81

+Photo Menu 82

+View Menu 83

+Window Menu 84

+Help 84

+Resize Menus 85

+ON1 Resize (MacOS Only) 85

+File Menu 85

+Edit Menu 85

+Settings Menu 86

+View Menu 86

+Window 87

+Help 87

+Preferences 88

+General Settings 88

+Scrolling Controls 88

+Preview Background Color 88

+Accent Color 88

+Application Language 88

+Legacy Browse Tab 88

+Show Folder Previews 89

+Check for Update on Launch 89

+Default Browse Location 89

+Files 89

+What to Edit 89

+Sidecar Options 89

+Treat RAW+JPG Pairs as a Single Photo 89

+Apply Lens Correction to Raw Files 90

+Disable Base Corrections on Raw Files 90

+Plug-Ins 90

+General 90

+Photoshop 90

+Lightroom 90

+System 91

+Memory Usage 91

+Scratch Folder Location 91

+Performance 91

+Services 91

+Backing up Your Work in Resize 92

+PART 1: ON1 RESIZE 2022 OVERVIEW

+ON1 Resize 2022 is a professional-quality resizing tool that also incorporates a complete photo organizer.
 Resize's primary features include:

 - ON1 Resize: Resize gives you the highest quality photo enlargements of any resizing tool on the market.
-Using the patented, industry-standard Genuine Fractals algorithms, you can enlarge photos without the loss of sharpness or detail. - Browse: Resize 2021 includes the core Browse module from ON1 Photo RAW 2021, giving you a lightning-fast browser and organizer.
+Using the patented, industry-standard Genuine Fractals algorithms, you can enlarge photos without the loss of sharpness or detail. - Browse: Resize 2022 includes the core Browse module from ON1 Photo RAW 2022, giving you a lightning-fast browser and organizer.
 Simply point it to any folder of photos to preview, sort, tag and change metadata instantly. - Batch Processing: The Export feature in Resize makes it easy to export a single photo or hundreds of them, using Resize's core technology.
 Not only can you control the size, but the file type, naming, location, and so on.
-You can even apply gallery wrap or watermarks on the fly. - Raw Processing: Resize 2021 features the raw processing engine from ON1 Photo RAW.
-When you browse, preview and resize raw photos, this powerful engine gives you fast, trueto-life color and detail. - Printing: You can print from inside ON1 Resize 2021.
+You can even apply gallery wrap or watermarks on the fly. - Raw Processing: Resize 2022 features the raw processing engine from ON1 Photo RAW.
+When you browse, preview and resize raw photos, this powerful engine gives you fast, trueto-life color and detail. - Printing: You can print from inside ON1 Resize 2022.
 Control the paper size, margins and printer profiles for the ultimate print.

-If you have an existing image editing and workflow app such as Adobe's Photoshop, Lightroom Classic or Photoshop Elements, or Capture One, ON1 Resize 2021 can also work as a plugin to these apps, giving you direct access to all of Resize's image-scaling power.
+If you have an existing image editing and workflow app such as Adobe's Photoshop, Lightroom Classic or Photoshop Elements, or Capture One, ON1 Resize 2022 can also work as a plugin to these apps, giving you direct access to all of Resize's image-scaling power.